 There are a number of common misconceptions about renters insurance that might keep tenants from purchasing a policy.
 We’ve listed and dispelled some of those below.

-Overlooked Benefits Of Renters Insurance
+Overlooked Benefits of Renters Insurance

-Like homeowners insurance, renters insurance policies can add endorsements and floaters to bolster their coverage of personal property.
-Common endorsements and floaters are for jewelry, furs, electronics, collections (such as baseball cards or stamps), and earthquake protection.
+Coverage add-ons: Like homeowners insurance, renters insurance policies can add endorsements and floaters to bolster their coverage of personal property.
+Common endorsements and floaters are for jewelry, furs, electronics, collections (such as baseball cards or stamps) and earthquake protection.
 Without a renters insurance policy to attach endorsements and floaters to, a tenant would have to have a specialty policy underwritten for any specific item, which would likely be far more expensive.

-Renters insurance also protects a policyholder and their personal property from damages related to short-term renters, such as Airbnb guests.
+Renters insurance protects you for short-term rentals: Renters insurance also protects a policyholder and their personal property from damages related to short-term renters, such as Airbnb guests.
 Home-sharing is a good way to make some extra money and, as long as a renter is within the rules of their policy, renters insurance offers a layer of protection in the event something were to happen to their guests or belongings.